xzy-10/PaletteRipper/README.md

 Modes:
 --fullset --> Isolates all unique colours and reassembles them in a new image.

-    |
+--simplified --> Chooses the most common colours and reassembles them in a new image.

+Modifiers:

-    --> QUALITY --> The number of times to divide the picture width and height by.
+[QUALITY] --> The number of times to divide the picture width and height by.
 A higher number corresponds to fewer colours.
-    |               Use 1 for maximum quality.
+This is used when --fullset is chosen.

+Essentially, if you have a larger number, the picture will be shrunk further by that scale factor and the colour generated will be lesser.
+Use 1 for maximum quality.

-    --> SORTED (Y/N) --> Determines whether the full palette should be sorted.
+SORTED (Y/N) --> Determines whether the full palette should be sorted.
+Only works for --fullset.

---simplified --> Chooses the most common colours and reassembles them in a new image.
-    |
-    --> NUMBER --> The maximum number of colours to put in the new image.
+NUMBER --> The maximum number of colours to put in the new image.
 Note that this may not be possible for large numbers.
+This is used when --simplified is chosen.

 INPUTFILE --> The name of the picture to extract the colour palette from.